A Home Field Advantage

 Challenges to overcome

-Currently, RBI Austin operates primarily out of school and City ball fields, limiting programs to certain days, times, and weather conditions.
+Currently, RBI Austin operates primarily out of school and city ball fields, limiting programs to certain days, times, and weather conditions.

 • No year-round home for RBI Austin